aruj94/deviceAPI/README.md

 GET /errors- This endpoint does not require any request bodu but you will need the {authorization, API_KEY} pair in you request headers for successful retrieval.
 This endpoint will give you a JSON file with the list of all badly formatted data_string.
 Like the following- {"errors": ["365951380:1640995229697:'Temperature':45"]} with status code of 200

-DELETE /errors- This endpoint does not require any request bodu but you will need the {authorization, API_KEY} pair in you request headers for successful retrieval.
+DELETE /errors- This endpoint does not require any request body but you will need the {authorization, API_KEY} pair in you request headers for successful retrieval.
 This request will delete all the stored error data from mongodb and once completed will send you a success message in JSON format- {"message": "Error buffer cleared successfully"} with status code of 200

 A couple of unit tests have been setup to test routes and middleware operations.

+A jenkins pipeline has been created as well which creates a docker image, pushes that image to google cloud artifact registry and then creates a GKE cluster.
+Kubernestes secrets are used to store .env variables.
+Jenkins secrets are also used google cloud registry URL, google cloud project Id.